 The calendar year out-of-pocket maximum is specified in the table above.
 All cost sharing amounts (deductibles, copayments, and coinsurance) for covered in-network services and out-of-network mental health disorders and substance abuse services for medical emergencies that you or your family are required to pay under the plan apply to the calendar year out-of-pocket maximum.
-In certain circumstances as and when required by Federal law, the cost-sharing amounts (deductibles, copayments and coinsurance) that you are required to pay for out-of-network services will apply to the in-network calendar year out-of-pocket maximum.
-Those services include:
+In certain circumstances as and when required by the Affordable Care Act, if you receive services in an in-network facility from an out-of-network ancillary provider, any cost sharing amounts (deductibles, copayments, and coinsurance) that you are required to pay for that out-of-network ancillary provider will apply to the calendar year out-of-pocket maximum.
+Once the calendar year out-of-pocket maximum has been reached, you will no longer be subject to cost sharing for covered expenses of the type that count toward the calendar year out-of-pocket maximum for the remainder of the calendar year.